-Matching liabilities, contingent liabilities or securities lent £000 Assets, collateral received and own debt securities issued other than covered bonds and ABSs encumbered £000 Carrying amount of selected financial liabilities 51,976 156,744 Of which: Derivatives: Over-The-Counter 1,976 3,100 Collateralised deposits other than repurchase agreements 50,000 153,644
+Matching liabilities, contingent liabilities or securities lent £000 Assets, collateral received and own debt securities issued other than covered bonds and ABSs encumbered £000 Carrying amount of selected financial liabilities 50,656 117,906 Of which: - - Derivatives: Over-The-Counter 656 2,330 Collateralised deposits other than repurchase agreements 50,000 115,576 Total 50,656 117,906

-As at 31 December 2019 the Society held £156.7m in encumbered assets. £153.6m of encumbered assets supported £50m Term Funding Scheme drawings and £3.1m was in relation to collateral deposited under Credit Support Annex (CSA) agreements.
+As at 31st December 2021 the Society held £117.9m in encumbered assets. £115.6m of loans have been pledged as collateral to the Bank of England to facilitate funding from TFSME and £1.1m was in relation to collateral deposited under Credit Support Annex (CSA) agreements.
+The Society also received £1.3m collateral under CSA agreements.